EurekaCommunity/ImageRow/README.md

 ```

-**NSPhotoLibraryUsageDescription** key must be added to info.plist.
+You must add the **NSPhotoLibraryUsageDescription**  and **NSCameraUsageDescription** keys to your info.plist to use the Photo Library and camera.
 For more information, take a look at apple [documentation](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html).

 ## Requirements